pyeventsourcing/esdbclient/README.md

 The following URI will cause the client to make "secure" connections, firstly to get cluster info from either `'localhost:2111'`, or `'localhost:2112'`, or `'localhost:2113'`.
-Because the client's node preference is "leader", the client will select the leader node from the cluster info and reconnect to the leader.
-Please note, if the "follower" node becomes the "leader", the client will not reconnect to a follower -- this behavior may be implemented in a future version of the client and server.
+Because the client's node preference is "follower", the client will select a follower node from the cluster info and reconnect to this follower.
+Please note, if the "follower" node becomes the "leader", the client will not reconnect to a follower -- such behavior may be implemented in a future version of the client and server.

     esdb://admin:changeit@localhost:2111,localhost:2112,localhost:2113?NodePreference=follower